Prelude to History: Chart performance

 Prelude to History debuted and peaked at number forty on the German Albums Chart in the week of 11 November 2004.
-This was a considerable decline from the band's previous effort Girls in the House (2003), which had opened at number two ten months earlier.
+The album marked a significant decline from the band's previous release, Girls in the House (2003), which had debuted at number two and later achieved Gold certification in Germany.
+The album would remain on the chart for nine weeks.